thirukkural2022/obedparla.com/content/posts/2020-01-04-how-to-migrate-from-wordpress-to-gatsby.md

 ---

 Back in 2014, I had the incredible idea of starting a blog.
-At the time I never imagined I'd write over 120 articles in 5 years.
+At the time I never imagined I'd write over 130 articles in 5 years.
 My blog has become part of my identity and a part I'm quite proud of.

 My web development experience in 2014 was limited.
-I had only written a few university assignments in C++ or PHP, so I decided to go for something simple and powerful: Wordpress.
+I had only written a few university assignments in C++ or PHP, so I decided to go for something simple and powerful: WordPress.

-But now as an experienced web dev, I started to feel Wordpress was slowing me down.
+But now as an experienced web dev, I started to feel WordPress was slowing me down.
 I wanted a personal site, blog, and portfolio all in one.
 Somewhere I could show my open source projects as much as my articles and anything in between.
 So I decided to rewrite the whole thing to suit my needs.